chorman0773/PkmCom-APL-Library/docs/AbstractProtocol.md

 		<td>Unsigned Int</td>
 		<td>4</td>
 		<td>An Unsigned 4-byte Integer in [0,4294967296)</td>
-		<td>The Base Implementation only uses Unsigned Int Bitflags, and as the Hashcode field of Packet</td>
+		<td>The Base Implementation only uses Unsigned Int Bitflags, and as the Hashcode field of Packet.
+An Unsigned Int has the Same Representation as an Equal Int iff it falls in the range [0,2147483648)</td>
 	</tr>
 	<tr>
 		<td>Long</td>